kartikchauhan/js-design-patterns/module-pattern.md

     ```

     In this example, calling `module.facade()` will actually trigger a set of private behavior within the module, but the user doesn't need to be concerned with this.

+## The Factory Pattern:
+* A creational pattern, that doesn't explicitly require us to use a constructor.
+Instead a Factory can provide a generic interface for creating objects, where we can specify the type of factory object we wish to be created.

+* Imagine that we have a UI factory where we are asked to create a type of UI component.
+Rather than creating this component directly using the `new` operator or via another creational pattern, we ask a Factory object for a new component instead.
+We inform the Factory what type of object is required(eg. Button, panel) and it instantiates it for us.

+* This is particulary helpful if the object creation process is relatively complex.